Editor’s Note: This is Part Four of a four-part series. Part 1, Part 2, and Part 3 are instrumental in understanding this article.

 If you learn anything from reading about my tragic secrets, please take with you that “high cholesterol alone does not kill.”
 Many people live long stroke-free, heart attack-free lives with very high cholesterol well into their 90s and 100s, including my ancestors.

-These people stay relatively healthy in their daily lives.
+These people stay relatively youthful and active in their daily lives not relying on medicines, frequent doctor visits and canes without a strict vegan or other specialized extra healthy diet.
+These people eat butter by the tablespoons, bacon, meat, milk and other things our modern trend screams about.
 Hereditary and other non-related health issues push that number up.
 The myelin sheath is made up of 99 percent cholesterol and that protects the nerves from your brain.

 The drugs and pill pushers do not want you to know because this truth will halt their $30 billion dollar a year revenue stream.